PSRL-1: Specifications

 AirTronic also developed a more advanced GS-777/PSRL-2 model made of a high-strength polymer that reduced total launcher weight to 7.77 lb, though the weight later increased to 9.5 lb to further improve durability and life cycle.

+The lighter model has a top rail and uses a new trigger group.
+The center of gravity has moved forward to compensate for the muzzle weight.
+It comes standard with the TA11 ACOG.

+After AirTronic was acquired by Daycraft Systems, the RSRL-1s were renamed as Daycraft Recoilless Precision Rifles (RePR-G7) separated into 3 models: 30 in long and 7.5 lb heavy G730, 30 in long and 8 lb heavy G730QD and 36 in long and 14 lb heavy G736.

 Ammunition

-Although Airtronic launchers are compatible with Soviet RPG-7 rocket ammunition, AirTronic also manufactures their own modernized RPG-7 rocket ammunition within the United States, and fully owns the intellectual property of their rocket ammunition.
+Although AirTronic launchers are compatible with Soviet RPG-7 rocket ammunition, AirTronic also manufactures their own modernized RPG-7 rocket ammunition within the United States, and fully owns the intellectual property of their rocket ammunition.

 Improvements have been made focusing on the fuzing, reliability, robustness, and manufacturing quality per United States Department of Defense standards.

 The warhead fuze features a dual safe and arm arrangement for improved handling safety, and the rocket motor ignitor fuze has been redesigned to improve motor ignition reliability.

 AirTronic recommends the use of their ammunition in their launchers to achieve the advertised level of performance.

 Inert training variants which match the ballistics of live ammunition are also available, allowing for safe training at a reduced cost.
 The inert warheads of training variants are filled with marking compound so that the impact of the round can be observed from afar.

 There are three variants of ammunition: